DatGameDev26/Payback/README.md

 ## Game Mechanic

-- Movement, Shoot, Build and Upgrade
+- Move, Shoot, Build and Upgrade
 - Items can drop from killed enemies: Heal, Fuel, Bigger Fuel, Ammo, Grenade
 - Use Fuel to Build turret or Upgrade your gun.